Jeffrey M. Theodore

 Personal

-Jeff lives in San Francisco with his wife, a pediatric gastroenterologist at UCSF, and five-month-old son, a budding medieval historian whom Jeff looks forward to taking on his first trip to Europe to see thirteenth-century castles and churches.
+Jeff lives in San Francisco with his wife, a pediatric gastroenterologist at Stanford, and young children, budding historians of Medieval Europe and Aegean Civilization.

 For more information about Jeffrey’s representative cases and experience, please contact the firm.